Museum Studies (Minor)

 The courses are designed to train students for entry-level jobs in museums and serve as a stepping stone for graduate school where advanced studies can lead to careers as archivists, conservators, and curators.

-All students in the Museum Studies program at AU take the Museum Exhibitions course, where they learn about exhibit design and have the opportunity to curate their own exhibit as a class.
+All students in the Museum Studies program at AU are encouraged to take the Museum Exhibitions course, where they learn about exhibit design and have the opportunity to curate their own exhibit as a class.
 Students also learn about collections care, collections management, and museum education practices.

 AU has its own teaching museum on campus called the Schingoethe Center.
 The museum is a Smithsonian Affiliate, which allows the center to borrow works from the Smithsonian collection and invite scholars to give talks at the AU campus.